awsdocs/iam-user-guide/doc_source/reference_policies_examples_aws_my-sec-creds-self-manage.md

   The `...IfExists` version of the `Bool` operator ensures that if the `aws:MultiFactorAuthPresent` key is missing, the condition returns true\.
 This means that a user accessing an API with long\-term credentials, such as an access key, is denied access to the non\-IAM API operations\.

 This policy does not allow users to view the **Users** page in the IAM console or use that page to access their own user information\.
 To allow this, add the `iam:ListUsers` action to the `AllowViewAccountInfo` statement and the `DenyAllExceptListedIfNoMFA` statement\.
 It also does not allow users to change their password on their own user page\.
-To allow this, add the `iam:CreateLoginProfile`, `iam:DeleteLoginProfile`, `iam:GetLoginProfile`, and `iam:UpdateLoginProfile` actions to the `AllowManageOwnPasswords` statement\.
-To also allow a user to change their password from their own user page without signing in using MFA, add the `iam:CreateLoginProfile` action to the `DenyAllExceptListedIfNoMFA` statement\.
+To allow this, add the `iam:GetLoginProfile` and `iam:UpdateLoginProfile` actions to the `AllowManageOwnPasswords` statement\.
+To also allow a user to change their password from their own user page without signing in using MFA, add the `iam:UpdateLoginProfile` action to the `DenyAllExceptListedIfNoMFA` statement\.

 ```
 {